akka/akka/akka-docs/src/main/paradox/remoting.md

 }

 Classic remoting depends on Netty.
-This needs to be explicitly added as a dependency so that users not using classic remoting do not have Netty on the classpath:
+This needs to be explicitly added as a dependency so that users not using classic remoting do not have to have Netty on the classpath:

 @@dependency[sbt,Maven,Gradle] {
   group=io.netty